- Ms Sofia Torreggiani

 - Thesis title:

-- Development Dynamics in Emerging Countries under Shifting Global Production and Trade Patterns: Evidence from South Africa (working title)
+- Micro- and Meso-Dynamics of Development in Emerging Countries under Shifting Global Production and Trade Patterns: Evidence from South Africa (working title).

 - Year of Study:

-From April 2018 to June 2018, Sofia has been co-principal investigator for a research project within the ""Southern Africa – Towards Inclusive Economic Development (SA-TIED)"" UNU-WIDER program.
-During her PhD, she has been visiting research fellow at the South African Research Chair in Industrial Development (SARChID) of the University of Johannesburg and at the Research Vienna Institute for International Economic Studies (wiiw).
-She has also undertaken intensive training courses at the London School of Economics and Political Science, at the Barcelona Graduate School of Economics and at the Kiel Institute for World Economy.
-Furthermore, in July 2018, she has been selected to participate in the Stiglitz Advanced Graduate Workshop on ""Poverty, Development and Globalization"", in Bangalore.
+Sofia has been a visiting student at the South African Research Chair in Industrial Development of the University of Johannesburg and at Vienna Institute for International Economic Studies (wiiw).
+She has also undertaken intensive training courses at the Kiel Institute for the World Economy, the London School of Economics and Political Science and the Barcelona Graduate School of Economics.
+Furthermore, in July 2018, she has been selected to participate in the Stiglitz Advanced Graduate Workshop on """"Poverty, Development and Globalization"""", in Bangalore.

 Prior to joining the Department of Economics at SOAS, Sofia worked as an Economist at the Trade and Markets Division of the United Nations Food and Agriculture Organization (UNFAO), focusing on international trade, agricultural productivity and structural transformation dynamics in sub-Saharan countries.
 During her Master, she interned with the Investment and Technology Promotion Office of the United Nations Industrial Development Organization (UNIDO), with the Economic Affairs Office at the Italian Permanent Mission to the United Nations in New York and with the Economic and Fiscal Studies Unit at the Italian Ministry of Economic Affairs and Finance (MEF).